 - Wednesday 25 May at 11am-12pm we will be presenting on the Community Legal Centres Qld webinar.

-- Q & A – do you have a question about Decrim, the review, what sex workers need, problems with what is proposed?
+Questions?
+Do you have a question about Decrim, the review, what sex workers need, or problems with what is proposed?